-No additional annual watering priorities have been identified for the Eastern Mount Lofty Ranges water resource plan area, than those identified in the Marne Saunders (MS) water allocation plan (WAP) and Eastern Mount Lofty Ranges (EMLR) WAP.
+No additional annual watering priorities have been identified for the Eastern Mount Lofty Ranges Water Resource Plan area, beyond those identified in the Marne Saunders (MS) Water Allocation Plan (WAP) and Eastern Mount Lofty Ranges (EMLR) WAP.

-At the present time, water dependent environmental assets and functions are managed through local water allocation plans and natural resources management (NRM) plans that apply in this area, but specific assets are not targeted.
+Water dependent environmental assets and functions are managed through local WAPs and natural resources management (NRM) plans that apply in this area, but specific assets are not targeted.
 There is no held environmental water in the area.